How to find out who owns a property

+Discover how to find out who owns a property in the UK with this article.
 There are many occasions where tracing the owner of a building or property is required from finding who is responsible for a derelict building to attempting to purchase a building or a piece of land.
 There are some straightforward searches one can complete to obtain some basic information to enable contact but to enhance the search with current contact information such as a current address (not the one registered with land registry which may be old or uncontactable) or a contact landline or mobile telephone number one would need to use a professional tracing agent to trace the property owner / landowner.

 We will now run through the 3 steps to locate the owner of a piece of land or a property in the UK.